RRUZ/Delphi-IDE-Colorizer/README.md

 `Dear users,`

-`We would like to inform you that I have decided to archive the DIC on GitHub.
+`We would like to inform you that I have decided to archive the Delphi-IDE-Colorizer on GitHub.
 Working on this project has been a challenging but rewarding experience, as it allowed me to delve deeper into the internals of Rad Studio.
 However, with Rad Studio now offering out-of-the-box styling options, there is no longer a need for this project to continue.`

 `Thank you for your support and understanding.`